What to Do If You Have an Addiction to Narcotics

 *Statistic from 2015

 Beating addiction is not an easy task.
 It will take courage and hard work, but it can be done.
-Facing this addiction and seeking the help to rid yourself of it are the only ways to get your life back.
+Facing this addiction and seeking help to rid yourself of it are the only ways to get your life back.
 The rewards of actively seeking recovery from addiction will present you with a life worth living again.

 the Take-Away